fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 ### More

-Later on we'll talk a bit what makes react work under the hood.
+Later on we'll talk a bit about what makes react work under the hood.

 ## What is Node?

 Brief intro.
-How it works and how to use it we'll talk about later on.
+How it works and how to use it we'll talk more about Node later on.

 ## What is npm?